Bhaumik-Tandan/Mecor/README.md

 ---

-**🚀 Ready to achieve 30%+ performance improvements with professional-grade search technology!**
+**🚀 Ready to achieve 30%+ performance improvements with professional-grade search technology!** # Performance optimizations and final testing completed